brocade/ansible/README.md

 Some playbook attributes use ssh connect to augment the fuctionality.
 When those attributes are specified in the playbooks, be sure that the FOS switch being used to connect is part of known hosts by where ansible-playbook is being executed or where AWX job is being executed.
-For example, if AWX is installed on a docker, the docker instance's known hosts should contain the FOS switch in order for ssh connection to work properly.

 Here are the examples of attributes using ssh.